Wanderlust (British TV series)

 Wanderlust is a British television drama miniseries written by Nick Payne and directed by Luke Snellin and Lucy Tcherniak.
-The series is a co-production between BBC One and Netflix, with BBC One airing the first episode on 4 September 2018 in the United Kingdom, and Netflix streaming the show outside the UK.
-It began airing on 19 October 2018 on Netflix.
+The series is a co-production between BBC One and Netflix, with BBC One airing the first episode on 4th September 2018 in the United Kingdom, and Netflix streaming the show outside the UK.
+It began airing on 19th October 2018 on Netflix.
 The miniseries consists of six episodes.

 Plot

 Joy Richards, a therapist, is injured in a traffic accident.
 The accident was caused in part by distraction upon her sighting a former patient of hers, Emily.
-Emily's husband, Josh (who was also a patient in couples therapy), committed suicide during the treatment.
+Emily's husband, Josh (who was also a patient in couples therapy), died by suicide during the treatment.
 Joy's injuries and her recovery from them exacerbate the marital difficulties she is having with her husband, Alan.
 Joy meets Marvin at physical therapy, and they have a fling.
 Alan confesses an affair with a colleague, Claire.
 Rather than become mutually acrimonious, Joy suggests an open marriage as a solution to their difficulties.
 Joy's affair with Marvin ends but she rekindles romance with her (now married) former boyfriend Lawrence.
 Alan detests Lawrence because Joy had cheated on Alan previously with Lawrence.
 Episode 5 consists mainly of a long session with Joy's own therapist (Angela), during which Joy comes to realize her self-destructive promiscuity is a sublimation to avoid the real issues in her life: bereavement from her mother's death and guilt over the suicide of her patient, Josh.